MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-tagging-documents.md

    - **Assign tags**: This section displays the tags (organized by tag groups) that you can apply to documents.
 You can only apply one single-choice tag (identified by a radio button) per tag group.
 However, you can apply multiple multi-choice tags (which are identified by a checkbox).

-3. Click **Apply tags** to apply the tags based on your settings.
+3. Select **Apply tags** to apply the tags based on your settings.

    The **Applying tags** status message is displayed for each tag group on the tagging panel to indicate a tagging job has been started.
 Tags for each tag group in the **Assign tags** section are greyed out until the job is completed.

 > [!TIP]
-> If you're in the process of configuring the settings on the tagging panel, but want to start over, click **Reset tag assignment** to clear the current setting.
+> If you're in the process of configuring the settings on the tagging panel, but want to start over, select **Reset tag assignment** to clear the current setting.
 This control doesn't apply to items that are already tagged, and it doesn't change or remove tags from previously tagged items.

 #### Monitor tagging jobs

 When you tag a large number of items (or select the **Tag all items in list**) option, a **Tagging documents** job is created.
 You view the status of this job on the **Jobs** tab in the case.
 This helps you track large tagging jobs that may take a long time to complete.
 In some cases, a tagging job might be complete, but the **Applying tags** status message in the tagging panel is still displayed.
-To update the status of tagging jobs, click **Refresh** in the review set command bar.
+To update the status of tagging jobs, select **Refresh** in the review set command bar.

 ## Removing tags